How to Install PowerShell on Ubuntu 26.04, 24.04 and 22.04

 Get-Help Get-Process

 If you want the full local help files later, run Update-Help.
-For module overviews and platform-specific examples, the official PowerShell documentation is still the best reference.
+For module overviews, platform-specific examples, and official package notes, use Microsoft’s PowerShell installation documentation for Ubuntu.

 List Files with PowerShell